 Subject: A red silk fabric on a stand, no person.

-surface in slow-motion.
+across the surface in slow-motion.

 Context: White seamless backdrop, dramatic side rim light.